 Teachable: You can automatically drip your course content either at the same time for everyone, or individually for each person, based on the day they enrolled.
 It’s a built-in feature.

-There are hacks and add ons to help with some of the limitations which Squarespace has for hosting courses.
+There are hacks and add ons and third party plugins to help with some of the limitations which Squarespace has for hosting courses.

 Because it’s such a pain to switch your course host later on though, I really would advise going with a course-hosting platform from the get-go.
 It’s what I did, and in the recap after launching my course for the first time, Teachable was one of the things I was most thankful for.